micgreene/reading-notes/401py-reading-4-Notes.md

     `myobjectx.function() //calls object function`

   ### init()
   **The __init__() function, is a special function that is called when the class is being initiated.
 It's used for asigning values in a class.
-THis would be called a 'constructor' in other languages**<br />
+This would be called a 'constructor' in other languages**<br />
     `class NumberHolder:`<br />
      &nbsp;&nbsp;&nbsp;&nbsp;`def __init__(self, number):`<br />
      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`self.number = number`<br />